Provably Efficient and Agile Randomized Q-Learning: Introduction

-\paragraph{Model-based RL with Bayesian-based exploration.} Extensive works have investigated the theoretical and empirical performance of Bayesian-based approaches exploration in model-based RL.
+\paragraph{Model-based RL with Bayesian-based exploration.} Extensive works have investigated the theoretical and empirical performance of Bayesian-based exploration in model-based RL.
 One popular approach is posterior sampling for reinforcement learning \citep{strens2000bayesian,osband2013more,agrawal2017optimistic,zhang2022feel,hao2022regret,moradipari2023improved}, where the policy is iteratively learned by sampling a model from its posterior distribution over MDP models.
 The approach has been shown to achieve the optimal regret bound when UCB on Q-functions are also incorporated \citep{tiapkin2022optimistic}.
-In addition, several works \citep{osband2016generalization,agrawal2021improved,zanette2020frequentist} have investigated posterior sampling with linear function approximation.
+In addition, several works \citep{osband2016generalization,agrawal2021improved,zanette2020frequentist,ishfaq2024more} have investigated posterior sampling with linear function approximation.

-\paragraph{Model-free RL with Bayesian-based exploration.} \citet{dann2021provably} sampled Q-functions directly from the posterior, but such an approach is computationally intractable.
-To address this, \citet{tiapkin2024model} introduced RandQL, the first tractable model-free posterior sampling-based algorithm, which encourages exploration through using randomized learning rates and achieves a regret bound of $\widetilde{O}(SAH^3+\sqrt{SAH^5T})$ when RandQL is staged.
-However, the slow policy update empirically leads to a significantly degenerated performance.
+\paragraph{Model-free RL with Bayesian-based exploration.} To overcome the computational inefficiency of model-based methods, several algorithms have been developed in model-free RL with Bayesian-based exploration, showing promising empirical results \citep{osband2016deep,osband2018randomized,fortunato2017noisy} but lacking theoretical guarantees.
+Recently, \citet{dann2021provably} sampled Q-functions directly from the posterior, but such an approach is computationally intractable.
+To address this, \citet{tiapkin2024model} introduced RandQL, the first tractable model-free posterior sampling-based algorithm, which encourages exploration through using randomized learning rates and achieves a regret bound of $\widetilde{O}(\sqrt{SAH^5T})$ when RandQL is staged.
+However, the slow policy update empirically leads to a significantly degraded performance.
 This leaves a gap between the theoretical efficiency and practical performance in model-free RL with Bayesian-based exploration.

 \paragraph{Notation.} Throughout this paper, we define $\Delta(\mathcal{S})$ as the probability simplex over a set $\mathcal{S}$, and use $[H] \defeq {1, \ldots, H}$ and $[T] \defeq {1, \ldots, T}$ for positive integers $H, T > 0$.
 We denote $\1$ as the indicator function, which equals $1$ if the specified condition holds and $0$ otherwise.
 For any set $\mathcal{D}$, we write $|\mathcal{D}|$ to represent its cardinality (i.e., the number of elements in $\mathcal{D}$).
 The beta distribution with parameters $\alpha$ and $\beta$ is denoted by $\mathrm{Beta}(\alpha, \beta)$.
 Finally, we use the notations $\widetilde{O}(\cdot)$ and $O(\cdot)$ to describe the order-wise non-asymptotic behavior, where the former omits logarithmic factors.